insub4067/TaskCancelKit/README.md

 // Cancel all tasks
 cancelBag.cancelAll()
 ```
-## Advanced Usage
-(Include any advanced features or usage instructions here.)

 ## Contributing
 We welcome contributions to TaskCancelKit!
 Please read our Contributing Guide for details on how to propose bugfixes, features, and submit pull requests.